prabshah/nodejs-weather-app/README.md

 ### Application architecture
 The frontend serves as an interface with the user.
 I aimed to achieve a simple yet attracting and user-friendly design.
-I have used ejs templeting engine to to acheive the server-side rendering
+I have used ejs templeting engine to acheive the server-side rendering

-The backend uses Node JS, Express JS to create a server and uses 'request', a simple Node.js module  for http cal, to communicate with the OpenWeatherMap Api
+The backend uses Node JS, Express JS to create a server and uses 'request', a simple Node.js module  for http call, to communicate with the OpenWeatherMap Api

 ### Future improvements
 I'd like to keep expanding this project to hone my existing skills, as well as